Just what is virtual dog training?

 - Classes are still interactive.
 Our trainers have their own dogs on hand to demonstrate cues and behaviors, then you get a chance to practice with your dog.

 - Classes are a great deal.
-Our virtual classes are just $10 for a 45-minute session.

 - Low stress for fearful and reactive dogs.

 Fearful dogs find meeting strange humans/dogs and entering strange environments to be very stressful.
 Instead, we can work with you on confidence building activities from the security of your dog’s safe place.

 Reactive dogs often find the presence of other dogs stressful enough that they are unable to concentrate on cues.
 Virtual training allows us to meet with you and your dog in a relaxed environment.
 We can then give you some strategies to work on to prepare your dog to deal with the stress of entering our facility for face-to-face reactive dog classes.